ruby-passkeys/devise-passkeys/README.md

 end
 ```

-# Reimplement Passkeys Authenticatable Module
+## Reimplement the `:passkey_authenticatable` Module

-You will need to reimplement Passkeys Authenticatable

-**Important This will override the module definition with the implementation specific definitions, this points to the specific route, controller, etc. **
+**Important**: You will need to reimplement the `:passkey_authenticatable` Devise module.
+This will override the module definition with your implementation specific definitions; pointing to the specific route, controller, etc.

-Here's an example:
+Here's an example from [devise-passkeys-template](https://github.com/ruby-passkeys/devise-passkeys-template/blob/main/app/models/user.rb#L18):

 ```ruby
 Devise.add_module :passkey_authenticatable,
                   model: 'devise/passkeys/model',